gojiplus/tuber/Readme.md

 ### Usage

 To get going, get the application id and password from [https://cloud.google.com/console](https://cloud.google.com/console).
-Enable YouTube APIs.
+Enable all the YouTube APIs.
+Also enable Freebase API.
 Then set the application id and password via the `yt_oauth` function.
 For more information about YouTube OAuth, see [YouTube OAuth Guide](https://developers.google.com/youtube/v3/guides/authentication).

 ```{r yt_oauth}
 yt_oauth("app_id", "app_password")